goetas/twital/doc/en/source/templates.rst

 Template Inheritance
 --------------------

-Template Inheritance is almost identical to Twig.
+Twital's template inheritance is almost identical to Twig.
 Twital adds just some features useful to define new blocks.
-Let's look an example.

-We define a base template, ``base.html``, which defines a simple HTML skeleton document that you might use for a simple two-column page:
+Here we define a base template, ``base.html``, which defines a simple HTML skeleton document that you might use for a simple two-column page:

 .. code-block:: html+jinja